plyoung/GameMap2D/README.md

 # GameMap2D

 Wanna tip me?
-Get it on [Unity Asset Store](https://assetstore.unity.com/packages/tools/gamemap-94641)
+Get it on [Unity Asset Store](https://assetstore.unity.com/packages/tools/gamemap-94641) or visit [my Patreon page](https://www.patreon.com/plyoung).

 GameMap is a simple 2D grid based solution for creating and keeping track of game map/ level data.
 It includes an editor where you can quickly define new maps and tiles.
 The editor has a map editor to easily "paint" tiles on the map.
 GameMap is a simple 2D grid based solution for creating and keeping track of game map/ level data in Unity.
 It includes an editor where you can quickly define new maps and tiles.
 The editor has a map editor to easily "paint" tiles on the map.